momoKula233/react-native-picker/README.md

-# an Picker Component for React Native
+# a Picker Component for React Native

 usage: